 There are a lot of models on the market that promise precision and sensitivity, but these 3 truly live up to their claims.

-The Sierra Glove by Icebreaker is a great all-around lightweight glove for outdoor and casual wear in winter.
+The Icebreaker Sierra Gloves, Black, X-Large is a great all-around lightweight glove for outdoor and casual wear in winter.
 This is a light glove so is best worn alone in mild winter temperatures if you’re going to be outside for a very long length of time.
 It can also double as a thick liner glove for frigid temperatures.

 Specs and features: